Soccer-Real Madrid winning streak ends in goalless draw against Cadiz | Sports-Games

 Real Madrid's 10-game winning streak in all competitions ended with a disappointing 0-0 LaLiga draw at home to lowly Cadiz on Sunday.
 It was a gutsy performance by the southern club at the league leaders as they survived a second half in which Real bombarded Jeremias Ledesma’s goal without finding the net.

-Real Madrid's 10-game winning streak in all competitions ended with a disappointing 0-0 LaLiga draw at home to lowly Cadiz on Sunday.

-It was a gutsy performance by the southern club at the league leaders as they survived a second half in which Real bombarded Jeremias Ledesma’s goal without finding the net.
 Real are now six points clear of second-placed Sevilla, who beat Atletico nL1N2T30E8 Madrid 2-1 on Saturday and have a game in hand, and 10 in front of Real Betis, who lost at Athletic Bilbao.
+Barcelona, who won 3-2 nL1N2T30CB at home to Elche on Saturday, are seventh, 16 points behind their fierce rivals.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)